 We offer robust arts in health programming, arts-based health coaching, and other wellness solutions that draw on the healing and educational power of the arts.
-Soul Circle was founded in June 2020 by Founder and Executive Director Saharra Dixon in response to her own health and wellness needs.
-As an artist and health educator, she saw the need for culturally-relevant and creative ways to take control of her health.
-She also founded Soul Circle in response to the collective trauma of COVID-19 and racial violence in the country.
+Soul Circle was founded in June 2020 by Founder and Executive Director Saharra Dixon.
+As an artist and certified health educator, she saw the need for culturally-relevant and creative ways to take control of her health.

 At Soul Circle, we believe women and girls need sustainable ways to continue processing and moving forward in their lives.
 We aim to foster healing, resiliency, advocacy, community, and action through song, dance, theatre, painting, movement, and other art forms to continue the fight towards a more loving and just world–and that starts with YOU.